How to Ping IPv6 Address in Windows 11

 Ping IPv6 Example

-Remember, your ability to ping these addresses depends on your local network’s IPv6 configuration and the support for IPv6 from your Internet Service Provider (ISP).
-If you can’t ping these addresses, you might need to troubleshoot your network or contact your ISP.
+Whether you can ping these depends on your local IPv6 setup and your ISP’s support for IPv6.
+If pinging doesn’t work, you might need to fix your network or talk to your ISP.

 Pinging IPv6 in Windows PowerShell

-To start, open PowerShell.
-Then, type Test-NetConnection -ComputerName followed by the IPv6 address you want to ping, and then add the -InformationLevel Detailed parameter.
+To start, open PowerShell and type Test-NetConnection -ComputerName, followed by the IPv6 address, and add -InformationLevel Detailed.

 Test-NetConnection -ComputerName 2001:4860:4860::8888 -InformationLevel Detailed